Haspamelodica/Charon/README.md

 #### The exercise side sometimes crashes with `Connection refused: connect` when invoking the tests via the launch group.

-This happens if the exercise side tries to connect to the student-side socket before the student-side has finished opening it.
+This happens if the exercise side tries to connect to the student-side socket before the student side has finished opening it.

 On Linux, switching from sockets to named pipes resolves this issue because for pipes it doesn't matter whether the reading or writing end opens a pipe first.